 How to Set up an Airbnb: Furnishings and Beyond!

 Typically on most long term rentals, you’ll fork over about $5K – $10K (or 5 to 10 times that for rehabs) to get a place ready for tenants.
 With a vacation rental, you might as well add about $10K to factor in the cost of furnishings and supplies.

-I did sign up to DIY the floors.
+I did sign up to replace the carpeting DIY.
+OOF.
 To give a sense of what our unit looked like before we got our hands on it, have a look at this pic:

 Without a healthy face-lift, our place wouldn’t have made very many bookings.
 Vacancies in high season, or, renting at low rates would’ve made for a dud of an investment.
 That carpeting in the photo above is the original nasty nap from 2005.
 The walls and trim were abused and dull.

 Easy gadget upgrades that didn’t take much time to complete: